 We represent a lot of fathers who are seeking family law information about their children and fathers rights after separation in Australia.
 Many fathers come to us with depression, anxiety and high levels of stress because they believe that they will not be able to spend time with or see their children.

-- We see today that fathers are now very when it comes to the raising and decision making of the children.
+- We see today that fathers are very active when it comes to the raising and decision making of the children.

-Research confirms that fathers’ affection towards children helps promote their social and emotional development.
+- Research confirms that fathers’ affection towards children helps promote their social and emotional development.

-Most divorced fathers do not receive full custody of their children.
+- Most divorced fathers do not receive full custody of their children.

-As a result, maintaining their roles as parents can be difficult due to the reduction in time spent with their children.
+- As a result, maintaining their roles as parents can be difficult due to the reduction in time spent with their children.

-The Court encourages parents to make plans that align with the best interests of the child.
+- However, the Family Court often encourages parents to make plans that align with the best interests of the child.
 Denial of contact with one parent may have serious consequences for a child’s development.